Alcampopiano/OpenQuestion/docs/docs/widgets.md

 The text_area widget is used for long, possibly multi-line text responses.
 It can be configured with the following options:

 - _title_.
 The label displayed on this widget.
-For example, "Tell me about yourself?"
+For example, "Tell me about yourself"

 - _placeholder_.
 Text that prompts the user.
-For example, "text goes here?"
+For example, "text goes here"

 - _mandatory flag_.
 If checked, this field must be filled out by the user before the survey can be submitted